-Figure 189.
-After the two objects A and B are selected, B is the primary selected object (operator);

 Figure 190.
+After the two objects A and B are selected, B is the primary selected object (operator); the difference operation is executed, the result is a new polygon D

-After the three objects A, B, and C are selected, A is the primary selected object (operator);
+Figure 191.
+After the three objects A, B, and C are selected, A is the primary selected object (operator); the difference operation is executed, the result is TWO new polygons D and E